Your Quick Guide to Salesforce Knowledge

 Article Following and Subscription

 Let site members subscribe to their favorite articles, and be notified about changes or version updates of the articles they are followed by sending email notifications.
+This is especially valuable for technical documentation that changes with product releases.
+Subscribed users stay up to date automatically without needing to revisit the knowledge base manually.

 File Attachments Support